-CAUTION: The DS 650 X are equipped with shock protectors.
+CAUTION: The DS 650 Baja and the DS 650 Baja X are equipped with shock protectors.
 Open or remove them when the ambient temperature is high or when the vehicle is used intensively.
 Otherwise, performance degradation or damage can be caused to the shock absorbers.

-NOTE: Do not remove the shock protectors if the vehicle is used on a gravel surface.
+NOTE: On Baja X models, do not remove the shock protectors if the vehicle is used on a gravel surface.